NDIA Team

 Training & Community Engagement Manager

 Pamela joined the NDIA team in January 2022.
 For the previous five years, she worked for nonprofits focusing on ending gender-based violence.
 She managed multilingual advocacy programs, 24-hour crisis hotlines, and provided community prevention trainings on domestic and sexual violence while serving the Asian American and Pacific Islander community.
 Through trainings, she educated advocates on AAPI history and activism.
 In her work with KAN-WIN’s “Comfort Women” Advocacy, she led the Global Action Day march in downtown Chicago to the Consulate-General of Japan in August 2021.
 Pamela graduated from Northern Illinois University with a bachelor’s in political science and a minor in sociology.
-When she’s not working, she’s either journaling, playing with her cat Ube, or exploring the windy city.
+When she’s not working, she’s either journaling, playing with her cat Ube, or exploring the midwest.

 Aaron Schill (he/him)